Willyb15/Data-Science-Python/Week2/python_lecture.md

 ## Introduction to Strings and Lists

-### Strings
+### Intro to Strings
-Today we are going to learn about another pretty common varaible type, strings.
+Today we are going to learn about another pretty common data type, strings.
 From a high-level perspective, a string is just a bit of text.
 This could be text that you have read in from a file, html that you pulled from the internet, or any other text.
 From Python's perspective, a string (type `str`) is simply a collection of encoded characters.
 Wait, what's an encoding...?

 An encoding is just a fancy way of us saying that the characters in our string follow a certain format, or structure.
 The reason it matters for us in terms of our Python programs, though, is that Python expects that our strings are in one of a couple of different encodings (either ASCII, utf-8, or unicode).
 This isn't something you will run into often, and especially not when defining your own strings (it's probably most prevelant when pulling text from the Internet).
 However, it's worth noting because there is a good chance that sometime in your Python career, you will end up with Python telling you it doesn't recognize a certain character in one of your strings, and an unexpected encoding will most likely be at the heart of that error.